-Taking Advantage of Custom Objects Using Pardot
+Taking Advantage of Salesforce Custom Objects Using Pardot

 I recently presented at ParDreamin’ about syncing Salesforce Custom Objects with Pardot.
-Custom objects are instrumental in extending Salesforce organizations, but I wanted to help Pardot users understand how they could take advantage of them in their own accounts.
+Salesforce custom objects are instrumental in extending Salesforce organizations, but I wanted to help Pardot users understand how they could take advantage of them in their own accounts.
 In the presentation, I detailed my experience working with them, and if you missed the virtual event, here’s a summary of what I presented.

 Introduction to Custom Object Integration in Pardot